Converge117/Landingpage-odin/README.md

 # Landingpage-odin
-Landing page Project from Odin
+Landing page Project from Odin Project.
+It helps to validate the concepts learned till now.